-Risk management personnel need to take account of revenues and the adequacy of funding arrangements in designing and implementing risk management strategies.
-Liquidity planning should attempt to anticipate changes in cash flow or funding requirements and should accommodate the possible need to rebalance portfolios, augment collateral, and permit the management of defaults.
+Risk management personnel need to take account of revenues and the adequacy of funding arrangements in implementing risk designing management and strategies.
+Liquidity planning should attempt to changes in cash flow anticipate or requirements and should accommodate the possible need to rebalance portfolios, augment collateral, and permit the management of defaults.